ibexa/documentation-developer/docs/api/public_php_api_managing_users.md

     }
     ```

-    Similarly, you can load a segment in a group using `SegmentationService::loadSegmentGroup()`:
+    Similarly, you can load a Segment in a group using `SegmentationService::loadSegmentGroup()`:

     ``` php
     $segment = $this->segmentationService->loadSegment(12);